HandsOnDataViz/book/docs/HandsOnDataViz.md

      // `true` to show the legend, `false` to hide var SHOW_LEGEND = true;

+Note: To change a Chart.js line chart into a stacked area chart, make sure each `dataset` comes with a `fill: true` property, and that yAxis `stacked` property is set to `true`.

 Remember to look at the official [Chart.js documentation](https://www.chartjs.org/docs/latest/) if you want to add more features.
 If something isn’t working as desired, visit